 Pricing, plans, and money-back guarantee

 NordVPN offers multiple plans with a 30-day money-back guarantee in many regions.
 If you want longer-term savings, their longer plans often provide the best value per month.
 Plans typically include access to all apps, multi-device support the exact number of simultaneous connections varies by plan, and standard features like NordLynx, CyberSec, and kill switch.
 When using a Chromebook, you’re effectively getting all-device protection through the Android app, or browser protection through the Chrome extension, depending on which method you choose.
+Does microsoft edge come with a built in vpn explained for 2026

 - Key pricing takeaway: If you’re evaluating budget and value, compare the two most-used routes Android app vs Chrome extension and decide if you want full-device coverage or browser-level protection only.